KDE/documentation-develop-kde-org/content/hig/icons/monochrome/status.md

 {{< compare >}}
 {{< do src="/hig/status-overlay-dont-color.png" >}}
 Don't exclusively rely on
-colour to indicate state---this is an accessibility problem and makes it hard to discern state.
+colour to indicate state — this is an accessibility problem and makes it hard to discern state.
 {{< /do >}}
 {{< dont src="/hig/status-overlay-dont-detail.png" >}}
-Don't use too-generic details to represent state---this makes it hard for a user to identify what an icon's state represents.
+Don't use too-generic details to represent state — this makes it hard for a user to identify what an icon's state represents.
 {{< /dont >}}
 {{< /compare >}}